-All students coming to Dunedin spend a trial period in the school.
+All pupils coming to Dunedin spend a trial period in the school.
 During that period their needs are assessed.
-The Support for Learning (SfL) department teacher is responsible for administering a bank of assessments to show what academic strengths or support needs may exist.
+The Support for Learning (SfL) teacher is responsible for administering a bank of assessments that show the academic strengths and support needs for each pupil.

-During this period all staff will be carrying out their own informal assessments of a student’s strengths and weaknesses.
-As a result of this a decision is made as to whether the student requires additional support over and above that which is considered the norm.
+During this period all staff will be carrying out their own informal assessments of a pupil’s strengths and development areas.
+As a result of this a decision is made as to whether the pupil requires additional support over and above that which is considered the norm.

-Some students arrive with a diagnosis of dyslexia and some are just weak in one or more areas of their learning.
-This is often caused by the fact that students have previously missed a lot of school, become de-motivated and developed low self esteem.
+Some pupils arrive with a diagnosis of dyslexia and some extra support in one or more areas of their learning.
+This is often caused by the fact that pupils have previously missed a lot of school, become de-motivated and developed low self esteem.

-The SfL teacher is in school on a Tuesday, Wednesday and Thursday morning.
-On each morning there are six half hour slots.
-Where there is demand extra periods can be added in the afternoon.
+The SfL teacher is in school on Tuesdays, Thursdays and Fridays.
+On the morning of these days there are six half hour slots for the SfL teacher to work with pupils on a one-to-one basis.
+If required extra slots can be added in the afternoon.